khandhedia/HF-Creation-Tool/src/main/resources/readme.txt

     base=base_directory

     These tokens help setting the search scope for the files to be packed.

+    zip=applications/NetCracker.ear/APP-INF/classes

+    This token provides the prefix path to the artifact packaging for creating Single Hotfix zip.

 4. inputfile contains individual information on every line, and is processed from line 1 onwards.